ivamilusheva/ChessGoGame/README.md

 ### How to run the game

-1. go get -v github.com/ivamilusheva/ChessGoGame/pkg/game
+1. Run go get -v github.com/ivamilusheva/ChessGoGame/pkg/game

-2. import the package in your main package
+2. Import the package in your main package

 3. Initialize Board, Node and Game as configured below.
 The recursion level is being set in the Game constructor.